turboBasic/beBee/README.md

 ### Navigating to BeBee

-Just type in appropriate link into the browser on your phone and you'll get navigating directions to us:
+Use the following links and/or QR codes on your phone to get navigating directions to BeBee:

 - from Nyvky metro station:    [is.gd/onamik](https://is.gd/onamik)
 <br><img src='https://chart.googleapis.com/chart?cht=qr&chl=https%3A%2F%2Fis.gd%2Fonamik&chs=180x180&choe=UTF-8&chld=L|2' alt=''>